1972 Sacramento Canadair Sabre accident: Accident

-Twenty-two people died, including twelve children.
+22 people on the ground died, including 12 children.
 An eight-year-old survivor of the accident lost nine family members: both parents, two brothers, a sister, two grandparents and two cousins.
 A family of four also died in the accident.
 Two people were killed in the car struck on Freeport Boulevard.
 Immediately after the crash an elderly couple trying to cross the street to the crash site were struck by a vehicle, killing the wife.
-The crash could have claimed many more lives if the external fuel tanks had not ruptured prior to impact, or if the jet had not been slowed by hitting the moving car and other vehicles parked in front of the restaurant.
+Had either the external fuel tanks not ruptured prior to impact or the aircraft not been slowed by hitting the moving car and other vehicles parked in front of the restaurant, the accident could have claimed many more lives.
 Bingham, the pilot, suffered a broken leg and a broken arm.

 Aircraft

 The Canadair Sabre was a single-engine jet fighter built for the Royal Canadian Air Force in 1954.
 This Sabre was withdrawn from service in 1961 and placed in long-term storage.
 It was sold as surplus in the United States in 1971 and was bought by Spectrum Air, Inc., of Novato, California, in the same year.